Learn how to teach your children to manage their emotions by using self regulation skills.

 Help Your Child Visualize And Realize What The End Goal Is

-Children often like to see instant results, and therefore waiting for things is really quite difficult.
-You can help you child wait their turn for a toy by letting them know they will get the toy if they wait.
+Children often like to see instant results, and therefore waiting for things is really quite tricky.

-You want to let your child know that screaming inside the library will cause a disruption to all the other people in there.
+You want to let your child know that screaming inside the library will disrupt all the other people in there.
 Your child may not know on their own that the outcome of his screaming will be unhappy people.

 Use Daily Situations To Teach Regulation Strategies